sosy-lab/sv-benchmarks/c/pthread-driver-races/README.txt

 as pthread threads.
 Global and heap memory accesses are checked for data races.

-The environment required for these drivers is closed, and all dependencies can be found in the Model folder.
-When preprocessing is done, the '-I' switch should be used, and should point to the Model folder (i.e., '-I ./Model/').
+The environment required for these drivers is closed, and all dependencies can be found in the model folder.
+When preprocessing is done, the '-I' switch should be used, and should point to the model folder (i.e., '-I ./model/').

 Contributed by:
 The SMACK+CORRAL team.